Immigration / Emigration Model

 int

-the number of people in a given age group, year, province, and projection scenario
+the number of people in a given age group, time interval, province, and projection scenario

 n_birth